Validity of the eTA Canada

 Total validity duration of the eTA

 The eTA has a total validity duration of five years.
 This period of five years starts from the moment the eTA is granted.
 Even if you indicate that you are not due to fly to Canada for six more months, the validity term of five years starts right after you receive the confirmation e-mail that the eTA has been approved.
-Due to the long validity period (5 years) this generally doesn’t cause any problems.
-What you do need to keep in mind, however, is the expiration date of the passport that was used to submit the application.
+Due to the long validity period (5 years) this generally does not cause any problems.
+What you do need to keep in mind, however, is the expiry date of the passport that was used to submit the application.
 An eTA is always linked to the passport number that is used during the eTA application.
 As soon as the validity of the passport expires, the validity of the linked eTA expires as well.

 Validity duration per trip to Canada

 Aside from the total validity duration of five years, there is also a maximum length of stay in Canada.
 If you are travelling to Canada on an eTA, you can stay in the country for a maximum of six months.
 If you stay any longer, you might experience problems when leaving the country.
-Although you will most likely be allowed to leave, you might not allowed to return, even if the validity duration of five years hasn’t expired yet.
+Although you will most likely be allowed to leave, you might not be allowed to return, even if the validity duration of five years has not expired yet.
 Furthermore, not adhering to the staying limit of six months per visit can result in any future eTA or visa applications for Canada being denied.
 If you follow the rules as normal, you can use an eTA to travel to Canada multiple times during its five years validity term.